Education and School Development

 From the graph we can deduce:

-1. The number of schools achieving a 95-100% pass rate has fallen while the number of schools achieving 90-100%pass rate has increased to its highest levels
+The number of schools achieving a 95-100% pass rate has fallen while the number of schools achieving 90-100% pass rate has increased to its highest levels.

 There are many factors that contribute to the pass rate.

-• there has been a concerted effort by the town council to support and reward the teaching staff
+there has been a concerted effort by the town council to support and reward the teaching staff through public awards for achievements and trips to visit the local National Parks

 In the coming years LTT wants to focus on the worst performing schools and support them to progress up the charts.
-We are doing this through our teacher training programme which started in 2023 and focuses on school leadership and in 2024 will focus on teacher training and support.
+We are doing this through our teacher training programme which started in 2023 and focused on school leadership and in 2024 focused on teacher training and support.
+We are now in the roll out, mentoring and monitoring stage.

 Partner Schools